-^{} high priority to be completed by mid of 3rd year of $\mathit{Pre-Lab}$ a) Target Material Tests the expected cyclic load during the ILC operation.
-The results of the irradiation tests at MAMI, the comprehensive material analyses (surface and structure) via laser scanning and synchrotron diffraction methods and the comparison with detailed simulation studies using ANSYS revealed that the expected load in the ILC positron target is less than the material capacity; more details are available in [8].
+\ high priority to be completed by Sep.2024

+Experimental tests were performed with the electron beam of the microtron in Mainz (MAMI) to simulate the expected cyclic load during the ILC operation.
+The results of the irradiation tests at MAMI, the comprehensive material analyses (surface and structure) via laser scanning and synchrotron diffraction methods and the comparison with detailed simulation studies using ANSYS revealed that the expected load in the ILC positron target is less than the material capacity; more details are available in [5].
 The experiment demonstrated that the chosen Ti alloy material is well suited for the ILC operation.
-Nevertheless, further target tests at MAMI using alternative target materials SF61 (Ti with 5.9% Al, 2.7% Sn, 4%Zr, 0.45% Mo, 0.35% Si, 0.22% Y) and heavier metals, like high temperature, refractory Ni-alloys or Tungsten are expected in 2021 and will be finalized within the IDT phase.
+Nevertheless, further target tests at MAMI using alternative target materials SF61 (Ti with 5.9% Al, 2.7% Sn, 4%Zr, 0.45% Mo, 0.35% Si, 0.22% Y) and Tungsten) are expected in 2020 and will be finalized within the IDT phase.